 10. Add Some Fresh Artwork: I know what you are thinking---artwork is expensive.
 Yes, it can be, but I have to say that I've become a fan of DIY abstract art.
 Grab some canvases at Hobby Lobby--go BIG, & snag some paint colors that will compliment your space.
 I normally let my kid's create art for our space---either by painting or using spray bottles.
 If you aren't up for a good DIY or kid craft afternoon, you can find some really great pieces on sale at Hobby Lobby.

 That's it y'all--10 ways to update your space & it won't cost you a small fortune.
 It truly easier than a lot of people think.
 And if you don't think you can update your space that you want to, then start shopping with us.
-We have great pre-made design boards that you can choose from, or you can choose to go the custom route--either way, we can help you.
+We have great pre-made design boards in our Resource Library that you can choose from, or you can choose to go the custom route--either way, we can help you.

 In our Resource Library we have our favorite paint colors, free design boards, checklists & so much more!
 All these things will help you update your home in no time!